wingbotai/docs/pages/docs/conversationPatterns/usingTheVariableInText/usingTheVariableInText.md

 - Result is: **You don't have a point yet. 😔**

 ## Advanced: Iterating through array of values
 Variable type arrays or specific objects can have more values than one.
-You may need to iterate them to get whore result.
+You may need to iterate them to get whole result.
 In this case `{{#each}}` syntax will help you.
 Documentation is [there](https://handlebarsjs.com/guide/builtin-helpers.html#each).

 Examples: text in designer `Values are:{{#each myArray}}  {{myValue}} 🙂,{{/each}}`